marikadimarcantonio/HowApproximateIsABC/GK/README.md

-Examples with the _univariate g-and-k distribution_ by using *Wesserstein distance*
+Examples with the _univariate g-and-k distribution_ by using *Wasserstein distance*

 > WABC_acc-rej: example based on the _acceptance-rejection algorithm_